jaycetyle/vscode-gnu-global/README.md

     * Could be None, File, Directory or All.
 Default is None.
     * Requires GNU Global 6.6.3

+* `gnuGlobal.debugMode`
+    * Log more information to debug this extension.
+Default is Disabled.
+    * If this extension doesn't do well, please try to enable this config.
+You can find some error logs in Developer Tools (Help > Toggle Developer Tools).

 ## Limitations

 GNU global doesn't do any AST parsing, so the auto completion doesn't understand class members and etc.